truecharts/website/news/2023-12-20-persistence-changes.md

 **SCALE**

 - General: Anything using a statefullset (that includes things using statefullsets as a dependency) will need to be reinstalled.
-- Ingress: It might be prudent to disable ingress prior to update and enable it again afterwards.
 - Ingress: Most of the cert-manager settings have been moved to "integrations" and they are reset.
 - Ingress: All of the Traefik settings have been moved to "integrations" and they are reset.
 - Ingress: This means you likely will lose TLS and security middlewares after the update, until adapted.